laserprec/AutoDrive/README.md

 1. Assemble a raspberry-pi-controlled racing car mounted with camera and ultrasound sensor
 1. Train a deep learning model to
    1. clone regular driving behavior along a track (this can be made of printing paper laid on two sides)
-   1. detect miniature traffic signs and respond accordingly
-1. Detect and circumvent hindering obstacles on the track using sensor data
 1. Explore efficient perception and planning algorithms operable in IoT devices like raspberry pi and augmentation hardware like the Intel Movidius Compute Stick

 We hope that this prototype can serve as a tool to investigate